iArcanic/pacific-tours-ccse-cw1-report/report.md

             }
 ```

-In general, since the logic for these is repetitive and implemented by default via scaffolding, they do not need to be explored in depth.
-An abstract explanation of these classes first defines the bind properties that link to the elements in the relevant `.cshtml` page.
-For example, in the `Login.cshtml.cs` file, the `InputModel` class defines these properties and can bind to the `Login.cshtml` page via the `[BindProperty]` data annotation.
+An abstract explanation of these classes first defines the bind properties that link to the elements in the relevant `.cshtml` page via the `[BindProperty]` data annotation.
 Furthermore, the annotations for the properties in the `InputModel` class serve as input validation.

 ```C#
 [BindProperty]